bitPimps/noyouare.lixlink.com/wwwRoot/wp-content/plugins/wp-socializer/readme.txt

 = Create your own design for your website =

-With WP Socializer, you can create your own design for the social button and icons which are placed before and after posts and pages.
-There is no restriction to specific set of themes.
-With the advanced share buttons builder system, you can easily customize your website social media features.
+With WP Socializer, you can create your own design for the social icons which are placed before and after posts and pages.
+With the advanced social icons builder system, you can easily customize your website social media features.
+You can select custom icon color, background color, size, and icon designs.
+Below icons designs are available out of the box.

+* Square, Circle
+* Squircle, Squircle type 2
+* Diamond, Drop & Ribbon

 = Share counters =

-WP Socializer supports share counter.
-Share counter can be either displayed individually over icons or as a total count like in popular news sites.
+WP Socializer supports share counter can be either displayed individually over icons or as a total count like in popular news sites.
 Share counter is supported for below networks,

 * Facebook like counts
 * LinkedIn share counts